-High resolution color imagery to identify: Damage to pipeline, Vegetation affecting pipeline Multispectral imagery to identify: Monitoring pipeline right of way.
-Can be used in an agricultural space to detect plant health, but conversely it can be used to see the effect of pipe line on the ecosystem and identify gas leaks.

-LiDAR to create 3D digital model: Due to the high accuracy of LiDAR models you can make 3D models (digital twins) of a pipeline and its relation to earlier versions to establish where the pipeline has shifted and predict and preempt possible damage.
+- High resolution color imagery to identify: Damage to pipeline, Vegetation affecting pipeline - Multispectral imagery to identify: Monitoring pipeline right of way.
+Can be used in an agricultural space to detect plant health, but conversely it can be used to see the effect of pipe line on the ecosystem and identify gas leaks. - LiDAR to create 3D digital model: Due to the high accuracy of LiDAR models you can make 3D models (digital twins) of a pipeline and its relation to earlier versions to establish where the pipeline has shifted and predict and preempt possible damage. - Thermal identify possible defects: Using general wave cameras with RGB imagery and thermal overlay you can predict weaknesses in pipes and possible leaks and then send out inspection teams to measure if there is an actual leak or a bigger heat-shift reflecting structural failure.

-Thermal: To identify possible defects

-Using general wave cameras with RGB imagery and thermal overlay you can predict weaknesses in pipes and possible leaks and then send out inspection teams to measure if there is an actual leak or a bigger heat-shift reflecting structural failure.

-In various combinations the above technologies can be used in the following methods: Digital photogrammetry.
-Spectrometric method.
-Geothermal surveying method
+In various combinations the above technologies can be used in the following methods:

+- Digital photogrammetry.

+- Spectrometric method.

+- Geothermal surveying method

-The future.
-Laser methane gas detection.
+C.) The future.

+Laser methane gas detection is proving to be the most effective sensitive method with huge potential.